davit-gh/millionaire_game/README.md

 When logged into the admin interface:

-Select "Questions" to create/edit question
+* Select "Questions" to create/edit question
 	* Set question points
 	* Add as many answers as needed by clicking on "Add another Answer"
 	* Check that only one answer can be selected as correct

-To to see all the registered users and their earned highest point.
-Go to "Profiles"
+* To to see all the registered users and their earned highest points please navigate to "Profiles"

 # Tests